-Cigarette smoking has been closely associated with cancer especially lung and bronchitis.
-The link between nicotine and cancer was long-established years ago.
+Cigarette smoking has been closely associated with lung cancer and bronchitis.
+The link between cigarettes and cancer was long-established years ago.
 Wine though not widely known to most has the same effects.
-70% of the USA population have no idea alcohol has ties to cancer.
+70% of the US population has no idea alcohol has ties to cancer.
 Women who drink wine are said to be at a higher risk of developing breast cancer in the course of their lives.
 So just how many cigarettes are equal to a bottle of wine?

 Research and Findings

 A British research team from three universities set out to compare drinking wine and smoking cigarettes on cancer risk in an effort to raise awareness about the relationship between alcohol and cancer.

 They did lifetime risk of cancer data analysis from Cancer Research UK on a general population and also on the number of cancers linked to alcohol and smoking.
 In a data set of 1000 non-smoking women and 1000 non-smoking men, everyone drank a bottle of wine a week; it was observed that 14 extra women and 10 extra men were at risk of developing cancer.
 This number was equivalent to cancer risk stemming from a female smoking 5 cigarettes a week and a man who smokes 10 cigarettes a week.

 Wine increases cancer risk in women more than in men because of the high correlation between alcohol and breast cancer.
 Women who consume a glass of wine daily have a 7% higher risk of cancer than women who don’t and those who took 2 glasses were at 20% breast cancer risk.
 In the USA women consume 57% of total wine bottles and Americans spent about $71 billion on wine in 2018.